Kepnang2/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #ALX SYSTEMS ENGINEERING AND DEVOPS
-# TASK 1.
+# TASK 2.
- The script that prints the effective username of the current user.
+The script that prints all the groups the current user is part of.